Frequently Asked Questions

 Jump To Category:

 What can I do on OFP? - You can run or participate in private or public sports pools and fantasy leagues (no, it doesn't have to be for an office) for any of the sports listed above.
-We offer Pickem Pools, Survivor Pools (aka Survival, Eliminator, Suicide), Fantasy Golf, Fantasy Football and 13 Run Baseball and other fun formats.
+We offer Pickem Pools, Survivor Pools (aka Survival, Eliminator, Suicide), Fantasy Golf, Fantasy Football, 13 Run Baseball and other fun formats.

 I forgot my password.
 What should I do? - To retrieve your password, go to the HELP>Retrieve Password screen, provide us with your username or e-mail address, and we'll send you an email with instructions for changing your password.